en_USEnglish

 In addition to optimizing HTML tags and content, it's important to implement search engine optimization techniques.
 This includes optimizing URLs, metadata, internal and external links, as well as images and videos.

-Mistakes to avoid with semantic cocoons
+Mistakes to avoid with the semantic cocoon

 Ignore relevant keyword research